-If a student leaves Labouré College of Healthcare before enrolling in professional courses, they must meet the minimum entry requirements for new students.
+If a student leaves Labouré College of Healthcare before enrolling in professional courses, they must meet the minimum entry requirements for new students (e.g., prerequisite courses, 2.70 cumulative GPA, and ATI TEAS scores (minimum passing scores will align with new student entry requirements) for the Nursing, Radiation Therapy, and Respiratory Care programs.
 If a student leaves Labouré after enrolling in professional courses, the Academic Program Chair/Director for the respective program will determine the readmission requirements.